Money and the Power

-"Money and the Power" is a song by American rapper Kid Ink, produced by N4, Ned Cameron and Jonathan Lauture.
+"Money and the Power" is a song by American rapper Kid Ink, produced by N4 and Ned Cameron, with co-production by Jonathan Lauture.
 The song was released as the second single from his major label debut EP, Almost Home on May 28, 2013, and was later included on the deluxe edition of Ink's studio album My Own Lane.
 The song peaked at number 70 on the German Singles Chart and at 21 on the UK R&B Chart.

 Music video

 On July 19, 2013, Kid Ink released a lyric video for "Money and the Power" via VEVO.
 On September 12, 2013, Kid Ink released the Los Angeles-shot music video via VEVO.

 Performances

 Alongside Travis Barker and Skylar Grey, Kid Ink performed "Money and the Power" during WrestleMania 31 on March 29, 2015 at Levi's Stadium, as part of a medley with David Guetta and Skylar Grey's "Rise"—both songs having served as the theme music for the event.